-In March of 2008, Gregg's oldest daughter, Destiny, was 10 years old, his youngest Kaelyn was 1 and his wife Alicia were expecting another baby (Sierra) in October.
+About Gregg and his ALS Journey: In March of 2008, Gregg's oldest daughter, Destiny, was 10 years old, his youngest Kaelyn was 1 and his wife Alicia were expecting another baby (Sierra) in October.
 They were enjoying life just like most families - juggling life with young kids and planning for their growing family, not a life changing diagnosis. ￼

 At that time, the doctors at Duke University diagnosed Gregg with ALS - Amyotrophic Lateral Sclerosis, commonly known as Lou Gehrig's Disease or the Ice Bucket Disease.

 ALS is a muscle wasting disease that causes eventual paralysis and death.
 There are a few treatment options that have modest results but as of now, no known cure.
 People with ALS use wheelchairs for mobility and other assistive devices to help aid in their function and care.
 The typical life expectancy is 3-5 years. ￼